whitefusion/White-Orchard/source/_posts/JS-Overview.md

     - javascript
     - note
 ---
-## JS Overview

 > ES6 new features are not covered.

-This is the reading note for "Chapter 1.1: Core Javascript, Javascript: The definitive guide 5th edition". <br>
+> This is the reading note for "Chapter 1.1: Core Javascript, Javascript: The definitive guide 5th edition". <br>

 This part provides an overview of Javascript as a programming language and as a client side script for web development, which is also the organization of the whole book. <br>